pschool-in/curriculum/content/grammar/new-topics/pronoun-4.md

 True:
 Why don't you cut your nails yourself?
 Look at yourself in the mirror.
 Pooja and Indu!
-Please behave yourselves
+Please behave yourselves.
 False:
 Grandma cut  himself.
 Why don't you clean the balcony ourself.